nico1207/com.unity.multiplayer.mlapi/CONTRIBUTING.md

 Your contributions must follow the [Unity C# Coding Standards](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/master/CODING_STANDARDS.cs).

-Our standard extends Microsoft's Framework Design Guidelines, which defines a number of rules not covered by this document. (see https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).
+Our standard extends Microsoft's Framework Design Guidelines, which defines a number of rules not covered by this file. (see https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).

-This document inlcludes a subset of the most used rules as well as any additions and exceptions to the FDG.
+This file inlcludes a subset of the most used rules as well as any additions and exceptions to the FDG.

 If there is any disagreement between this file and the FDG, this file always wins.
 Exceptions to the FDG are marked with [FDG Exception]